Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency: Problem Formulation

 \section{Problem Formulation}

 In this section, we formulate the optimization problem based on the system model introduced in Section \ref{s:system_model}.
-Our research goal is to reduce the overall energy consumption of the mobile device and the relay, by selecting the proper offloading tasks (i.e. the index of $n_1$, $n_2$ and $m_1$) and adjusting the offloading durations (i.e. $\tau_1$, $\tau_2$ and $\tau_3$) and relative CPU frequencies (i.e. $\{f^{s}_n, 1 \leq n \leq N\}$ and $\{f^{r}_m, 1 \leq m \leq M\}$), while satisfying the delay constraint.
-In specific, two problems are established, in which the first one concerns the case when the relay has no task to complete itself, and the second one investigates the case when the relay has its task to complete itself.
+Our research goal is to reduce the overall energy consumption of the mobile device and the cooperative node, by selecting the proper offloading tasks (i.e. the index of $n_1$, $n_2$ and $m_1$) and adjusting the offloading durations (i.e. $\tau_1$, $\tau_2$ and $\tau_3$) and relative CPU frequencies (i.e. $\{f^{s}_n, 1 \leq n \leq N\}$ and $\{f^{r}_m, 1 \leq m \leq M\}$), while satisfying the delay constraint.
+In specific, two problems are established, in which the first one concerns the case when the cooperative node has no task to complete itself, and the second one investigates the case when the cooperative node has its task to complete itself.

-When the relay has no tasks to complete, the mobile device will first compute the tasks at local, and then handover the task to the relay.
-The relay will in turn compute the tasks and then handover to The BS, where the rest of the tasks are computed.
-In this case, the energy consumption of the mobile device consists of (\ref{e:md_1_tran_e}) and the sum of (\ref{e:md_comp_e}), whereas the energy consumption of the relay consists of (\ref{e:md_2_tran_e}) and the sum of (\ref{e:rl_comp_s_e}).
+When the cooperative node has no tasks to complete, the mobile device will first compute the tasks at local, and then handover the task to the cooperative node.
+The cooperative node will in turn compute the tasks and then handover to The BS, where the rest of the tasks are computed.
+In this case, the energy consumption of the mobile device consists of (\ref{e:md_1_tran_e}) and the sum of (\ref{e:md_comp_e}), whereas the energy consumption of the cooperative node consists of (\ref{e:md_2_tran_e}) and the sum of (\ref{e:rl_comp_s_e}).
 The total time delay in computing the tasks is the sum of (\ref{e:md_comp_t}), (\ref{e:rl_comp_s_t}), (\ref{e:ed_comp_s_t}) together with $\tau_1$ and $\tau_2$.
 Thereby the optimization is formulated as below. \begin{prob} \end{prob} In Problem \ref{p:idle_first}, $f^S_{\max}$ and $f^R_{\max}$ are the computation capacity of the mobile device and the BS, respectively.
 Furthermore, by denoting

 the constraints (\ref{e:idle_first_con_f1}), (\ref{e:idle_first_con_f2}) and (\ref{e:idle_first_con_f3}) are merged into $0 \leq f^s_n \leq f^E_{\max}, n=1, 2, \cdots, N$.
 Note that (\ref{e:idle_first_con_time}) can be rewritten as $\sum_{n=1}^{N} l^s_n/f^s_n +\tau_1 +\tau_2 \leq T_s$, which will be utilized in the following.